-Rene Doyon was PI of the DRP subsystem for the GPI project, and provided top-level guidance in overall pipeline design.
-James Graham developed the core algorithm concepts for the polarization reduction, which were subsequently implemented by Marshall and enhanced by Max.
+Rene Doyon was subsystem PI for the GPI DRP as part of the GPI project, and provided top-level guidance in overall pipeline design.
+James Graham developed core algorithm concepts for the polarization reduction, which were subsequently implemented by Marshall and enhanced by Max.
 Bruce Macintosh maintained overall coherence of the GPI project wavefront.

 The GPI pipeline software architecture was inspired by, and portions of the backbone code re-used from, the Keck OSIRIS pipeline.
 The OSIRIS pipeline was developed by James Larkin, Shelley Wright, Jason Weiss, Mike McElwain, Marshall Perrin, Christof Iserlohe, Alfred Krabbe, Tom Gasaway, and Tommer Wizanski.

-The Recipe Editor (aka DRFGUI) was inspired by the OSIRIS ODRFGUI, orginally written in Java by Jason Weiss.
-Jerome Maire reimplemented it in a modified form in IDL, with assistance from Marshall Perrin.
+The Recipe Editor was inspired by the OSIRIS ODRFGUI, orginally written in Java by Jason Weiss.
+Jerome Maire and Marshall Perrin reimplemented it in a modified form in IDL, with improvements contributed by several team members.